So Fine (film): Production

 Wolf reporting in a piece published several months before So Fine’s release, visited the Filmways Studio and found the pairing of Richard Kiel and Mariangela Melato entertaining in a scene he viewed.
 Wolf's article highly praised Bergman, considering him (along with Albert Brooks, another active comedy film-maker of the 1980s) one of the few positive contributors to the comedy genre in film.

-Bergman's previous writing credits were for Blazing Saddles (which Bergman initially sold to Warner Bros. as Tex X, a play on Malcolm X) and The In-Laws, neither of which Bergman had felt positively about, yet both of which were commercial and critical successes.
+Bergman's previous writing credits were for Blazing Saddles (which Bergman initially sold to Warner Bros.
+Pictures as Tex X, a play on Malcolm X) and The In-Laws, neither of which Bergman had felt positively about, yet both of which were commercial and critical successes.
 In a New York interview, Bergman said that after his experiences with Blazing Saddles and The In-Laws, he was sure that So Fine was going to be a big hit, so he decided that he would direct the film, in order to be certain that what he thought of as a surefire screenplay would transition to the big screen with his vision intact.
 Pre-screenings were positive, but two weeks after the film's release (on September 25, 1981), Bergman was disappointed to see the film gone from the theaters.
 Bergman attributed the failure to the high-brow styling of his comedy being mismatched with its low-brow trappings.

 O'Neal was cast at the suggestion of Warner Bros.
 His fee was a reported $2 million.
 Berman later said, "He’s a great physical comedian.
 First of all, Warner Brothers wasn’t going to let me do the picture unless we had a major star in it.
 Ryan was it.
 I mean, he’s not the logical person to play an English professor who’s Jewish.
 But I really wanted to make the picture, so I said, “Screw it.’’
 Ryan is a great physical comedian—I think one of the great wasted talents.
 He’s extraordinarily funny."